ClJarvis/linktree_clone/README.md

 # linktree clone
-based on Danny Thompson tutorial.
+based on a Danny Thompson tutorial.

-HTML, CSS, JavaScript
+HTML, CSS,
+changed the colors and added more link that in his workthrough.
+I will incorporate parts of this my personal site.